 Note here a few things:

-We set the secure option to true to ensure that the cookie is only sent over HTTPS.
+trueto ensure that the cookie is only sent over HTTPS.

-The sameSite option set to strict for preventing the cookie from being sent in cross-site requests.
+strictto prevent the cookie from being sent in cross-site requests.

 You can read the MDN documentation for more information about the

 function in this file.
 We're basically redirecting to the guarded page if the user is already logged in.
-You'll understand more how this part is handled in the hook section.
+You'll understand more about how this part is handled in the hook section.

-You can give a look to the loginUser() helper here.
+You can give a look at the

 Implementing authorization hook

 If you come from a framework like Express, you might be familiar with the concept of middleware.
-In SvelteKit, we have something similar called hooks.
+In SvelteKit, we have something called hooks.
 These are functions that are called before a request is handled by a route.

-The most used hook is the handle hook, which simply take a request and return a response.
+hook, which simply takes a request and returns a response.

 Per convention, server hooks are defined in a

 Here are the things that are happening in the

 We check if there is an

 In case there is one, we extract the JWT token from it.

 We verify the token using the

 If there is any error, we simply throw it and return the response from the route.

 If the token is valid, we get the user from the database and save it in the

-With that in place, for every requests that come to our application, we either save or not the user ID in the
+With that in place, for every request that comes to our application, we either save or not the user ID in the

 Protecting guarded routes

 function.
 Since it runs before the component is rendered, we can use it to get the logged-in user from the

-, we throw a 401 error, else we return the user to be used on the frontend.
+, we throw a 401 error; else we return the user to be used on the frontend.

 In case there is an error, we will then have this when trying to access the guarded route:

 This tutorial just shows one of the many ways to implement authentication and authorization in Svelte.
-There are many others aspects that I haven’t covered here.
+There are many other aspects that I haven’t covered here.
 Things like implementing refreshing the token when it expires, implementing a logout or password reset endpoints.
 I’ve also used a very basic validation system, both on the client and on the server.